b-grant/Truth-Tree-Project/README.md

 For example, the implicit brackets for `p v q v r` are `p v ( q v r )`, meaning only the second sentence would be excepeted by the program.
 Another example would be that `p ^ ¬p` has to be written as `p ^ ( ¬ ( p ) )`.
 Brackets are important as they dictate the scope of a connective.

-Also, I don't allow anything more than single letter variables, and everything must be separted by a space.
+Also, I don't allow anything more than single letter variables, and everything must be separated by a space.
 So, `pvq` would be rejected as it would be read as a multi letter variable, rather than as `p v q`.